amadeus4dev/developer-guides/docs/examples/prototypes.md

 ### Building-a-Hotel-Booking-App-in-NodeJS-and-React

 This prototype consists of 2 code sets ([Github to Backend](https://github.com/amadeus4dev-examples/Building-a-Hotel-Booking-App-in-NodeJS-and-React-Part-1){:target="\_blank"} and [Github to Frontend](https://github.com/amadeus4dev-examples/Building-a-Hotel-Booking-App-in-NodeJS-and-React-Part-2){:target="\_blank"}).
-It demonstrates a complete hotel booking app using Node.js on the backend and React for the frontend.
+It demonstrates a complete hotel booking app using Node on the backend and React for the frontend.

 * [Building a hotel booking app with Node.js and React - Part 1](https://developers.amadeus.com/blog/react-hotel-booking-app-part1){:target="\_blank"}